Jertzukka/youtube-to-rss.sh/README.md

 export them from the Youtube's website.
 Made into POSIX compliant from the previous bash version of the script.

+**Changelog 21.1.2021**
+Added option to pass options as arguments to allow it to be ran as a cronjob for example.

 Usage
 -----
 + Download the script for example by running `git clone https://github.com/Jertzukka/youtube-to-rss.sh`